Coming up in a week in Saratoga . . .

 I sang it in German.
 See recording above.

 Below: At the October 2019 Cheyenne Guitar Society I presented a renaissance piece for classical guitar.
 To the right: On September 29, Carol Bowles, myself, and Beth Howard sang Amanda McBroom's "The Rose" in three-part harmony during Offertory at UUCC.
 The picture shows us with UUCC pianist, Priscilla Golden.
 Regrettably we don't have recordings of either performance.

-Angie Payton and yours truly with "Lesson for Two Lutes," recorded Oct.
-28, 2017, by Harley Nelson during practice at Unitarian Universalist Church in Cheyenne (UUCC).
+Angie Payton and yours truly with "Lesson for Two Lutes," recorded by Harley Nelson during practice at Unitarian Universalist Church in Cheyenne (UUCC).

 Here's another take on "Greensleeves," this time with Angie Payton, guitar, accompanies vocals by your truly.
 Recorded by Harley Nelson on date as above.

 The picture on the left shows Russ Williams, Bill Bailey, and yours truly presenting Teleman's "Passepied" during a meeting of the Cheyenne Guitar Society at theLaramie County Library in Cheyenne.